mulhoon/poco/README.md

 Reverse chord lookup at lightning speed in Javascript (1kb)

 ## How?
 **poco** uses [teoria](https://github.com/saebekassebil/teoria) to generate an indexed table of all chords, including inversions.
 This table is used to look up chords and therefore doesn’t run *any* calculations.
-This make Poco over **400x faster** (800x on iOS) at chord recognition than [piu](https://github.com/saebekassebil/piu).
+This makes *poco* over **400x faster** (800x on iOS) at chord recognition than [piu](https://github.com/saebekassebil/piu).
+It does however take around 50ms to initialize, but it's worth it.

 ## Why?
-I'm a huge fan of [teoria](https://github.com/saebekassebil/teoria). **poco** was created before I discovered [piu](https://github.com/saebekassebil/piu).
-Both use different methods to lookup chords. **poco** happens to be faster and smaller, so I thought I'd share it.
+I'm a huge fan of [teoria](https://github.com/saebekassebil/teoria). *poco* was created before I discovered [piu](https://github.com/saebekassebil/piu).
+Both use different methods to lookup chords. *poco* happens to be faster and smaller, so I thought I'd share it.

 ## Installation
 ```